Soto returns, Nats beat Rays 5-3 to finish 2-game sweep

 TRAINER’S ROOM

-Rays: Manager Kevin Cash said that RHP Oliver Drake (right biceps tendinitis) will be re-evaluated on Thursday and could be ready this weekend if there are no setbacks.
+Rays: Cash said that RHP Oliver Drake (right biceps tendinitis) will be re-evaluated on Thursday and could be ready this weekend if there are no setbacks.
 Drake is 0-2 with a 3.38 ERA in five appearances this season.

 Nationals: OF Victor Robles was hit by an Aaron Slegers’ 83 mph slider in the chest in the sixth inning and walked to first base with a trainer before staying in the game. … Howie Kendrick (sore hamstring) and Luis Garcia (sore heel) each missed a third consecutive game.